Guppster/ProjectLedger/_posts/2017-04-06-simplicity-of-a-blog.md

 Personally, I am very easily distracted, so when reading a blog post with many other elements on the sides I find it hard to focus and absorb the content I'm reading.
-For example above you can see one of Medium's mistakes.
-When you are reading an article on medium there will always be this floating  social media sharing column.
-I don't think readers need rapid fire access to share an article.
+For example, above you can see one of Medium's mistakes.
+When you are reading an article on Medium there will always be this floating social media sharing column.
+I don't think readers need rapid fire access to share an article so this is a waste of space.

+This blog is designed with the latest technologies to ensure extremely fast load times and efficent rendering.
+The website is hosted on <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>
+and uses <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> to organize the blog.
+The blog uses Google's <a href="https://www.ampproject.org/" target="_blank">AMP project</a> (Accelerated Mobile Pages) to achieve ridiculously fast load times.
+This makes sure that readers do not get frustrated with slow webpages while trying to read my content even if they are using a slow mobile connection.
+All elements of this website are optimized to be used on any size of screen, the site works well on mobile phones and large desktop displays.